zchee/golang-wiki/Modules.md

 ### Version Selection

-The default behavior when adding a new *direct* dependency via go commands such as 'go get' or 'go build' is to select the *latest* tagged release version (such as 'v1.2.3'), which is recorded in the `go.mod` file with a `require` directive (such as `require D v1.2.3`).
-The *minimal version selection* algorithm is used to select the actual versions used in a build.
+If you add a new import to your source code that is not yet covered by a `require` in `go.mod`, any go command run (e.g., 'go build') will automatically look up the proper module and add the *highest* version of that new direct dependency to your module's `go.mod` as a `require` directive (e.g., `require D v1.2.3`).

-In general, the version of each module selected by minimal version selection and used in a build is always the semantically *highest* of the versions explicitly `require`d by the module or one of its dependencies.
-This effectively locks versions into place until the module author or user chooses a new version explicitly or chooses to upgrade to the latest available minor or patch version.
+The *minimal version selection* algorithm is used to select the versions of all modules used in a build.
+For each module in a build, the version selected by minimal version selection is always the semantically *highest* of the versions explicitly `require`d by the main module or one of its dependencies.
+This effectively locks versions into place until the module author or user chooses an explicit new version or chooses to upgrade to the latest available version.

-For a brief overview and rationale for the minimal version selection algorithm, [see the "High Fidelity Builds" section](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) of the official proposal, or the [more detailed `vgo` blog series](https://research.swtch.com/vgo).
+For a brief rationale and overview of the minimal version selection algorithm, [see the "High Fidelity Builds" section](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) of the official proposal, or see the [more detailed `vgo` blog series](https://research.swtch.com/vgo).

 Different major versions are distinct modules.
 For example, a `/v2` module will never be compared with a `/v3` module during minimal version selection.